chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 -->

+# SODa WissKI-ISWC25 Bits

-# Develop and implement your data model
+Develop and implement your data model

 From collection to diagram - understanding and explaining